durgareddy225/AP-Agricultural-Data-Analysis/README.md

 ## Acknowledgments
 This project was undertaken as part of my academic curriculum at **Lovely Professional University**.
-I sincerely thank **Lovely Professional University** for providing the platform and resources to undertake this project.
+I sincerely thank the university for providing the platform and resources to undertake this project.
 Special thanks to my mentor **Dr. Karan Bajaj Sir** for his continuous guidance, encouragement, and valuable insights.